-In determining the nature of the monitoring procedures that are appropriate a real estate business may have regard to the following factors.
+In determining the nature of the monitoring procedures that are appropriate an Accountant may have regard to the following factors.

 - Its business risk assessment

 - The size and complexity of the business

 - The nature of its services

 - Where it is possible to establish appropriate standardised parameters by unusual activity and

 - The monitoring procedures that already exist to satisfy other business needs.